 One of the star cannabis chemicals often cited for this symptom relief is cannabidiol, known simply as CBD.
 As a trained clinical nutritionist and licensed as a Registered Dietitian-Nutritionist, I am a long-time advocate of careful and targeted nutritional supplementation; CBD as a daily supplement can offer relief for the emotional “fire” of stress and the fight, flight or freeze syndrome.

 Difficult emotions are rampant in our society – regardless of whether you accept the label of PTSD for yourself.
 Yes, some of us carry more of a trauma load than others but, make no mistake, we all have incurred trauma to a lesser or greater degree in our lives.
 The effects of trauma create self-limiting behaviors that often make it challenging for others to be around us or for us to be around ourself.
 Trauma is stored in the tissues of our body and my Emotional Liberation® work is focused on supporting people in releasing these energy blocks that underpin difficult emotions.

 The market for CBD is exploding and, as with all nutritional supplements, it’s challenging to discern the differences in quality.
-I make available one particular brand at a decent price from Quick Silver Scientific, that I find highly bioavailable and physiologically active.
+So it’s important to make sure the product you’re spending good money on is highly bioavailable and physiologically active.
 I believe nourishing and irrigating the endocannabinoid system in this manner is establishing itself as a cutting-edge health supporting approach.